Primary Ciliary Dyskinesia (PCD)

 - What do I need to do to keep myself as healthy as possible for as long as possible, especially my lungs?

-- Do I have any infections that might need treatment?
+- Do I have any infections that may require treatment?